mia-platform/documentation/docs/development_suite/tenant-overview/tenant-overview.md

 ---
-id: endpoints-overview
+id: tenant-overview
-title: Endpoints Overview
+title: Tenant Overview
-sidebar_label: Endpoints Overview
+sidebar_label: Tenant Overview
 ---
-## What is the Endpoints Overview
+## What is the Tenant Overview

-The Endpoints Overview is a visualization tool accessible from the Tenant Section.
+The Tenant Overview is a visualization tool accessible from the Tenant Section.
 This feature is accessible from the console host at the path `/tenants/:tenantId/endpoints-overview/` through the url `$HOSTNAME_CONSOLE/tenants/:tenantId/endpoints-overview/`.
 This provides the user with a graphical cross-project overview of the configuration of all the selected tenant's projects.
 The graphical overview has a particular focus on the security configuration of the projects' endpoints.

-Endpoints Overview collects data on the project configuration and creates a table presenting information on all the endpoints, where each row shows:
+Tenant Overview collects data on the project configuration and creates a table presenting information on all the endpoints, where each row shows:
 * *Project*: Project name.
 * *Project owner*: Project owner name.
 * *Endpoint/API*: Endpoint name.